csabapalfi/release-it/_posts/2012-10-13-operations.md

 * top-down architecture from one architect or group - tipically no good
 * use biological or ecological methaphor instead of mechanic one
 * Real enterprises are always messier than the enterprise architecture would ever admit.
-* most useful criterion for evaluating architectures is this: “Does it make IT better at responding to its users’ needs?”
+* most useful criterion for evaluating architectures is this: "Does it make IT better at responding to its users' needs?"
 * dependecies within the system - loose cluster
 * Dependencies Between Systems: Protocols, versioning, database int. (no)

-## Releases Shouldn’t Hurt
+## Releases Shouldn't Hurt

 * if it's painful do it more often and get good at it
 * faster feedback loop
-* timing releases: Don’t risk customers for an arbitrary release date
+* timing releases: Don't risk customers for an arbitrary release date
 * Zero Downtime Deployments: expansion (new versions of deps), rollout, cleanup